Eschatologue/CM_wiki/docs/class/monk/index.md

 - Warrior of the Elements
 - Warrior of the Hand

 A subclass is a specialization that grants you special abilities at certain Monk levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Monk level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Monk level and lower.

 ## Level 4: Ability Score Improvement